-Join Nick Brazzi for an in-depth discussion in this video Working with settings screens, part of Up and Running with the Chrome Browser.
+Join Nick Brazzi for an in-depth discussion in this video Working with settings screens, part of Learning the Chrome Browser.

 - There's something about the way Chrome works…that's extremely useful, but can be confusing…or misleading at first.…Chrome's Settings and tools are represented on-screen…as if they were webpages.…Even though they're not webpages on some Internet site,…your controls in Chrome still look like webpages.…So, let's start by going into Settings here in Chrome,…and to do that, we can start working with the menu.…Now the menu is up here in the top right corner,…and if I click on that, I get a bunch of options.…

 I get options to Print the page…that I'm currently looking at,…create New Tabs, go to my History,…these are all things that we're gonna be seeing…as we go through the rest of the course.…So rest assured, we're gonna use this menu button a lot.…But I'm looking for something specific in the menu.…I'm looking for Settings, so I'll click on that,…and I can make adjustments to how Chrome works.…But first, I want you to notice a few things.…One thing that I want you to notice…is that a new tab opened up.…Up here at the top of the screen,…